xdevplatform/account-activity-dashboard/README.md

 ```

 ## Production considerations
-This app is for demonstration purposes only and should not be used in production without further modifcations.
-Dependencies on databases, and other types of services are purposley not within the scope of this app.
+This app is for demonstration purposes only, and should not be used in production without further modifcations.
+Dependencies on databases, and other types of services are intentionally not within the scope of this sample app.
 Some considerations below:

 - User information is stored in server side sessions.
-This may not provide the best user experience or be the best solution for your usecase, espcially if you are adding more functionality.
+This may not provide the best user experience or be the best solution for your use case, especially if you are adding more functionality.
 - The application can handle light usage, but you may experience API rate limit issues under heavier usage.
-Consider storing data locally in a secure database or caching requests.
+Consider storing data locally in a secure database, or caching requests.
-- To support multiple users (admins, team members, customers, etc) consider implementing a form of ACL.</li>
+- To support multiple users (admins, team members, customers, etc) consider implementing a form of ACL.